Bright Future (film)

-Bright Future (アカルイミライ, Akarui Mirai) is a 2003 Japanese drama film written and directed by Kiyoshi Kurosawa, starring Tadanobu Asano, Joe Odagiri and Tatsuya Fuji.
+Bright Future (アカルイミライ, Akarui Mirai) is a 2003 Japanese drama film written, directed, and edited by Kiyoshi Kurosawa, starring Tadanobu Asano, Joe Odagiri and Tatsuya Fuji.
 It was entered into the 2003 Cannes Film Festival.

 Plot

 Yuji Nimura (Joe Odagiri) and Mamoru Arita (Tadanobu Asano) are two factory workers, who are constantly irritated by their boss, Fujiwara (Takashi Sasano).
 Mamoru entrusts his poisonous jellyfish, which he has been acclimating to fresh water, to Nimura.

-Nimura goes to Fujiwara's house one night with the intent of hurting Fujiwara, only to find that Mamoru has already done so.
+Nimura goes to Fujiwara's house one night with the intent of hurting Fujiwara, only to find that Mamoru has already murdered him and his wife.
 Mamoru is convicted of the murder but commits suicide on death row, leaving Nimura a private message to "go ahead."
+Meanwhile, Mamoru's jellyfish escapes its tank and reproduces in the waterways of the city.

 Mamoru's divorced father, Shinichiro (Tatsuya Fuji), takes Nimura in.
-Nimura helps with Shinichiro's electronics salvage business, but is still a loose cannon.
-He ultimately realizes he must learn to cope with his place in the world, with his responsibilities and his losses, and with the difference between the bright future he dreamed of and the stark reality he finds himself in.
+Nimura helps with Shinichiro's electronics salvage business, but leaves after the two argue about Nimura's future.

-Mamoru's jellyfish escapes its tank and reproduces in the drains of the city (possibly by binary fission, since there is only one).
-Nimura takes a job at his sister's office and later encounters a gang of youths in Che Guevara T-shirts.
-He helps the group gain after-hours access to the office, but the police caught all but Nimura.
+Nimura takes a job at his sister's office and later falls in with a gang of youths.
+He helps the group gain after-hours access to the office, which they rob and vandalize.
+The police arrest the gang but Nimura escapes.

-Nimura and Shinichiro see a huge swarm of jellyfish in a man-made river, making their way out to sea.
-One of jellyfishes stings Shinichiro, rendering him unconscious.
-The gang of youths, now released from police custody, wonder what became of Nimura while they walk aimlessly down the street.
+With nowhere to go, Nimura seeks refuge with Shinichiro who forgives him, saying that he can "stay forever."
+Later, the two see a large school of jellyfish in a river, making their way to the sea.
+Excitedly, Shinichiro wades into the river to see the jellyfish and is stung, rendering him unconscious though not badly hurt.

+The final tracking shot follows the gang of youths as they aimlessly wander the street.